mParticle/docs/src/pages/developers/sdk/ios/ios16/index.md

 ## Do I need to update my mParticle Apple SDK to support iOS 16?

-The latest iOS SDK version 8.8.1 is compatible with Xcode 13, the latest Xcode 14 beta, and the latest iOS 16 beta.
+The latest iOS SDK version 8.8.1 is compatible with Xcode 13, Xcode 14, and iOS 16.

+If the iOS SDK version you currently use is compatible with iOS 15, then you are not required to upgrade to 8.8.1 to support iOS 16.
+However, it is recommended to always use the latest available version of the iOS SDK to ensure that you have access to all new features and bug fixes.

 ## Will mParticle release a beta version of the SDK in support of iOS 16?